wp-plugins/flexytalk-widget/readme.txt

 == Frequently asked questions ==

 1) Is it free?
 Yes it is absolutely free.There are no limits on the number of chats you can answer, it's ad-free and no annoying messages are sent to the visitor.
+We offer a paid plan where you can customize the widget and messages displayed.

 2) How should I finish a chat session?
 Send the message "!end" on your IM application.
 This will trigger a "goodbye" message to the visitor and you will be ready to answer new chat request.